orditeck/calepin-frontend/README.md

  - The API, [calepin-api](https://github.com/orditeck/calepin-api).
 RESTful PHP API using Laravel 5.6.
  - The web app, [calepin-frontend](https://github.com/orditeck/calepin-frontend).
 Using React.

-__Calepin is currently in active development, anything could break at any moment.__
+__Calepin is currently in active development, anything could break at any moment.
+You may try our services but do not store anything important as your account and all its data could be deleted at any moment.__

 ## Use it

 There are several ways you can use Calepin.

- 1. Use [calepin.io](https://calepin.io/) services for free.
+ 1. Use [calepin.io](https://app.calepin.io/) services for free.
 You can encrypt your notes in AES-256 client-side, so the server will never know what's inside your notes.
- 2. Use [calepin.io](https://calepin.io/) with [your own API](https://github.com/orditeck/calepin-api).
+ 2. Use [calepin.io](https://app.calepin.io/) with [your own API](https://github.com/orditeck/calepin-api).
 You can tell Calepin which server you want to use.
  3. Hosting everything, see below.

 ## Host it